Carmen Planas

 Carmen Lim Planas (March 23, 1914 – August 25, 1964) was the first woman to be elected to any public office in the Philippines when she was elected municipal board member of Manila by general suffrage in 1934.
-She would later serve as the capital city's first female Vice Mayor of Manila from 1940 to 1941 and again from 1944 to 1951.
+She would later serve as the capital city's first female Vice Mayor of Manila from 1940 to 1941 and again from 1944 to 1949.

 Formative years

 Carmen Planas was born on March 23, 1914, in Tondo, Manila, to Illuminado Planas and Concepcion Lim.
 Her siblings include attorney Charito Lim Planas (a former vice mayor of Quezon City), socialite Adela Planas-Paterno (former Miss Visayas), and businessman Severino L. Planas.

 At Zaragosa Elementary School, she was top pupil in her fourth grade.
 She was class valedictorian in grade school.
 In the seventh grade, she transferred to Collegia de Sta.
 Rosa where she was also a top student.
 She attended high school at the Holy Ghost College (now known as the Holy Spirit College).

 She enrolled in the prelaw course at the University of the Philippines, where she became a scholar.
-Her oratical and debating ability and zeal earned her gold medals in the U.P.
+Her oratotical and debating ability and zeal earned her gold medals in the U.P.
 College of Law.

 Once her debating ability was tested on the issue of women suffrage.
-She was assigned to take the affirmative side, and advocated it brilliantly.
-Then she was assigned to argue the negative side on the same issue, she defended it with even more convincing eloquence.
-This display of rare talent earned her two medals.
+She was assigned to take the affirmative side, and advocated it thoroughly.
+She was then assigned to argue the opposite side on the same issue, and defended it even more convincingly.
+This display of talent earned her two medals.
 She also won the Spanish declamation contest.